 - Effective use of performance management to ensure teachers can identify where they need to improve and receive the support and professional development to do this.

 The What is Good Teaching (WIGT) toolkit provides a clear quality standard, tools for observing lessons and recording the outcomes succinctly, and tools for teachers to evaluate their own practice and support learners to better understand how well they are learning.
 It supports professional development and makes clear the implicit qualities of outstanding teaching to support schools in their drive to achieve consistently high quality teaching.
-For more information on and to purchase the WIGT toolkit, visit the website.
+Visit our bookshop for more information on and to purchase the WIGT toolkit.